TimChen0409/CustomInput/README.md

-# VitualScroller
+# CustomInput

-A custom component for Blazing fast scrolling of any amount of data
+A CustomInputNumber component for  RoomAllocation component practice

 ## Project Setup